 February 5 is National Weather Person’s Day.

 The annual holiday celebrates all individuals in the fields of meteorology, weather forecasting, broadcast meteorology, as well as volunteer storm spotters and observers.
-The weather enterprise is vast and this day celebrates all that participate in it from all walks of life.

 The date commemorates the birth of Dr. John Jeffries, a Boston physician and one of America’s first weathermen.
 He was born on Feb 5, 1744 and kept weather records from 1774 to 1816.